 A hostel is a budget-friendly type of accommodation for travelers that focuses on a shared social experience.
 When one books a hostel, he or she typically books a bed that may be in a room with up to ten or more travelers.
-In addition to the low costs, travelers stay in hostels to interact with other travelers, be in central locations that rival expensive hotels, to get discounted tickets to events, and to receive advice from the staff who are usually knowledgeable locals.
+In addition to the low costs, travelers stay in hostels to interact with other travelers, be in central locations that rival expensive hotels, get discounted tickets to events, and receive advice from the staff who are usually knowledgeable locals.

 The profitability of a hostel is best understood when compared to owning and operating a hotel.
 Even though the revenue per guest is lower, hostels are profitable because of the higher number of guests and fewer amenities to maintain or services to offer, relative to a hotel.
 With that, the ratio of staff to guests is highly favorable and the profit per square meter actually rivals that of a hotel.
-Furthermore, the higher number of occupants brings potential food and beverage revenue even higher and increases other auxiliary revenue stream.
+Furthermore, the higher number of occupants brings potential food and beverage revenue even higher and increases other auxiliary revenue streams.

 Recommended Real Estate Investing Posts: